apify/actor-whitepaper/README.md

 From last meeting

+- In Apify SDK, move non-standard functions elsewhere or mark them as such
 - Add ideas for the permission system
 - Add more pictures, e.g. screenshots from Apify Store, Input UI, etc.
 - Maybe we should add "API" section to all the programming interface sections,